Azure-Samples/media-services-v3-python/VideoEncoding/Encoding_H264_To_TransportStream/Readme.md

     - Python
 products:
     - azure-media-services
-description: "This sample demonstrates how to set up a custom H264 To Transport Stream encoding job."
+description: "Encode with a custom Transform using H264 Encoding to transport stream"
 ---

 # Encode with a custom Transform using H264 Encoding to transport stream